zamm-dev/zamm/zamm/resources/tutorials/setup-pytest.md

 # Setting up `pytest`

 Every project should have automated testing set up, and `pytest` is a sensible default testing framework to use for Python projects.
+As such, if you are given a task such as:

+> Set up testing in this Python project

-You can set up `pytest` for your project by following these steps:
+then you can set up `pytest` for your project by following these steps:

-First, install `pytest` as as dev dependency.
+The very first command we run is to install `pytest` as a dev dependency.

 ```bash
 $ poetry add pytest --group dev